The High Star trail system lies on a west-facing mountain slope

 Note that in May 2017 the individual trails remain unnamed.

-This page will be updated.
+Additional trails are being added and this page will be updated.
 But in the meantime, study your trail map and

 obey the one-way indicators on the carsonite posts at trail intersections.